 Yes.
-The Human Fertilisation and Embryology Authority (HFEA) have made it mandatory before storage to have a test for HIV, Hepatitis B and C.
+The Human Fertilisation and Embryology Authority (HFEA) requires testing of blood for HIV, Hepatitis B and C before storage.

-This is to comply with their 'Safe Cryopreservation' guidelines and avoid any contamination risks.
 A blood sample will be taken at the same time as your first sperm sample collection.
-Regardless of the results, your samples will still be stored.
-If you have any concerns about these tests, or the results, please discuss them with your nurse, or you will be able to see a counsellor at any stage of your treatment process.
+Regardless of the blood test results, your samples will still be stored.
+If you have any concerns about these tests, or the results, please discuss them with your Oncology Nurse.
+You can contact the Clinical Oncology Centre to request to see a specialist counsellor at any stage of your treatment process.